 4. Ask Questions

 Find out as much as you can about your prospect while at the same time proving to him/her that you’re not very different.
 In fact, you may find you have a lot in common.
-For instance, you may both have kids or you are you alumni from the same college or fraternity/sorority.
+For instance, you may both have kids or you are your alumni from the same college or fraternity/sorority.
 Often, it’s a homemaker that is doing the insurance shopping for home and auto insurance so be prepared for those scenarios too.
-Her son plays baseball?
-Well tell her that was your sport too!
+Does her son play baseball?
+Well, tell her that was your sport too!
 The key is to show that you’re familiar and have some things in common.